prockley/prockley.github.io/_posts/2014-12-28-Flight-Departures-Ireland.md

 ##### Large increase in numbers flying to Africa and Asia

 Over the period, numbers flying to Africa went from 23,200 to 328,700.
-Most of this is due to the much greater volume of people flying to the Canary Islands on __scheduled__ flights. _According to CSO figures there has been a corresponding large decrease in those travelling on __unscheduled__ flights_.
+Most of this is due to the much greater volumes of people flying to the Canary Islands on __scheduled__ flights. _According to CSO figures there has been a large decrease in those travelling to the Canaries on __unscheduled__ flights_ during this period.

 The equivalent figures for Asia show that passenger numbers increased from 2,100 per year to 322,600 - _an average growth rate of 88% per year_.
 Much of this is due to the huge expansion in traffic to the UAE.